cceckman/startup-showdown/writeup/1-hello-bench.md

 ## Acknowledgements

-Thanks to Meg, Claire, and Nic for reviewing this.
+Thanks to Meg, Claire, Nic, and Aditya for reviewing this.

+Much of the work for this series was done at [the Recurse Center](https://www.recurse.com/scout/click?t=8238c6d9149cbd0865752e535795d509).